 If you are staying overnight on Alpe di Siusi, the starting point for this Bullacia hike is Compaccio (Compatsch in German).

-Once you arrive at Compaccio there are two ways to get to Bullaccia (Puflatsch).
+Once you arrive at Compaccio there are two ways to get to Bullaccia (Puflatsch in German).

-The first is to take The Bullaccia cable car from Compaccio.
-Alternatively, you can hike trail 14 up to Bullaccia, It adds about an hour to your day.
+The first option is to take The Bullaccia cable car from Compaccio.
+Alternatively, you can hike trail 14 up to Bullaccia, which will add about an hour to your day.

 Hiking Alpe di Siusi’s Bullaccia Mountain

 Both the trail and cable car put your right next to the Rifugio.
-Walk past the rifugio and from here you can hike in either direction.
 I prefer trail 14 that leads you clockwise towards Dibiata Pflatschhutte.